kubeflow/website/content/docs/guides/troubleshooting.md

 ```
 Warning  FailedScheduling  8s (x22 over 5m)  default-scheduler  0/1 nodes are available: 1 Insufficient memory.
 ```
-  * Then try recreating your Minikube cluster (and re-apply Kubeflow using Ksonnet) with more resources (as your environment allows):
+  * Then try recreating your Minikube cluster (and re-apply Kubeflow using ksonnet) with more resources (as your environment allows):

 ## RBAC clusters